le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

   This is run default recipe from nginx cookbook (file default.rb in recipes folder).

- * templates - folder, which contain Erb templates of this cookbook (this is nginx configs)
+ * templates - a folder, which contains Erb templates for this cookbook (these are nginx configs)
- * test - folder, which contain tests for this cookbook
+ * test - a folder, which contain tests for this cookbook

 # First cookbook

 Let's create our first cookbook.
-Our custom cookbooks should be in folder "site-cookbooks" (folder "cookbooks" using for vendor cookbooks and managed by librarian, so we add this folder in gitignore).
+Our custom cookbooks should be in the folder "site-cookbooks" (the folder "cookbooks" is used for vendor cookbooks and managed by librarian, so we will add this folder in gitignore).
 If you look in solo.rb, you can see such settings:

 {% highlight ruby %}
 file_cache_path           "/tmp/chef-solo"